 Side and back sleepers prefer mid-loft (6 to 7 inches high) pillows for comfort.
 We do not recommend stomach sleeping because it increases the risk of spinal misalignment.
 But if you’re comfortable stomach sleeping use a low-loft pillow (2 to 3 inches high) or no pillow at all.

-Follow a Sleep Ritual or Pattern
+Follow a Sleep Routine or Pattern

 Avoid Caffeine In the Late Afternoon